 In SOS Children's Villages children can make friends and enjoy their childhood (photo: SOS archives)

-The children attend the SOS Kindergarten together with children from the neighbourhood.
-This ensures that children from SOS families make friends and are integrated into the local community from a young age.
+Education: Children can attend the SOS Kindergarten.
 The children then go on to complete their primary education at the SOS Hermann Gmeiner School, which is attended by over 200 pupils.

 Support for young people: When young people from the children’s village reach an age where they are ready to move out of the family home, the SOS Youth Programme makes shared accommodation available.
 Qualified SOS co-workers accompany and support the young people on their journey to becoming independent adults, for example by providing guidance and support in finding employment or training opportunities.